RexManglicmot/Hospital-Sepsis-Survival-Classification-via-Naives-Bayes/Sepsis-Survival-Classification-Naives-Bayes.md

 </center>

-Sepsis is a bacterial infection within the bloodstream and life-threatening.
-Any type of infection could cause seps such as catheter sites, wounds, burns, kidney, etc. The body is over actively working to fight the infection and as a result lead to septic shock (severe drop in blood pressure) that can lead to tissue damage, organ failure and even death.
+Sepsis is a bacterial infection within the bloodstream and is life-threatening.
+Any type of infection could cause sepsis such as catheter sites, wounds, burns, kidney, etc. In sepsis the body is over actively working to fight the infection and as a result lead to septic shock (severe drop in blood pressure) that can lead to tissue damage, organ failure and even death.
 Symptoms include shivering, fast and shallow breathing, etc.

+Anyone is susceptible to sepsis, but the people with the highest risk are infants, children, older adults, and people with underlying health conditions such as AIDS and cancer.[^1] As well as pregnant women, newborns, and medical conditions such as diabetes, obesity and kidney disease.[^2]

-According to the Center for Disease Control and Prevention, in a given year, 1 of 3 patients who have died within the hospital had sepsis during hospitalization, however, nearly 87% of sepsis cases starts before the patient goes to the hospital.[^1] It leaves hospitals institutions in a precarious situation.
+According to the Center for Disease Control and Prevention, in a given year, 1 of 3 patients who have died within the hospital had sepsis during hospitalization, however, nearly 87% of sepsis cases starts before the patient goes to the hospital.[^3] Further, it is a leading cause of death in hospitals.[^4] Sepsis therefore leaves hospital healthcare institutions in a precarious situation.
 How do ultimately help a patient get better and not be subjected to malpractice suits?

-The purpose of this project is to classify if a patient with sepsis will due within a hospital.
+The purpose of this project is to classify if a patient with sepsis will die within a hospital.
 The goals of this study is to:

 1. Better equip/train hospital staff for potential sepsis complications and thus create internal protocols, and also improve status quo.
 2. Promote the uncovering of the underlying reasons why a patient dies within a hospital via academic research.
+3. Protect hospital institutions from legal ramifications by identifying if sepsis occurred in a patient before hospital admittance.

-A special acknowledgement to the University of Irvine Data Repository for providing this dataset.[^2]
+A special acknowledgement to the University of Irvine Data Repository for providing this dataset.[^5]

 The dataset contains 4 clinical features as follows: